gengyanlei/reflective-clothes-detect-yolov5/README.md

         --label_name: reflective_clothes、other_clothes
     ```

-* if you want to crawl some images
+* If you want to crawl some images
     ```
     Please refer to this crawler code on github: https://github.com/gengyanlei/fire-detect-yolov4 -> test_baidu.py | test_google.py